Creskeld Hall: Television

 The Hall is known to many people as Home Farm from the ITV soap Emmerdale and has been used on the show since the first series commissioned following the pilot series in 1972.
 Internal scenes have been shot in ITV's Leeds studio since the 1990s and a purpose built facade was used for a short period in 2014 at the Emmerdale village on the Harewood Estate.
 Over the years the filming of Emmerdale has included memorable scenes such as the 1997 death of David Glover in a fire which was filmed with a temporary structure built on the Hall's billiard room.
 In 2005 Zoe Tate destroyed the house by setting off a gas explosion which was filmed with the erection of a false facade on the eastern elevation of the Hall.

 Creskeld has also been used for other television programmes over the years including, Century Falls, The Attic: The Hiding of Anne Frank, The Darling Buds of May, Anton Mosimann – Naturally, and Secrets of the Royal Kitchen.

 Gardens

-The gardens of Creskeld Hall have been open to the public annually for over 10 years as part of the National Gardens Scheme "Yellow Book", with the proceeds being split between the National Garden Scheme, and a charity of the owner's choice.
+The gardens of Creskeld Hall have been open to the public annually for over 10 years as part of the National Gardens Scheme (NGS) "Yellow Book", with the proceeds being split between the National Garden Scheme, and a charity of the owner's choice.
 The hall sits in approximately 3.5 acre of garden, with a beech tree avenue, and has many rare colours of Rhododendron and Azalea collected by one of the family in the 1930s.
 The hall was originally part-surrounded by a moat, which is still visible in the garden and the gardens were laid out in various styles from 1825 until 1936, when the water garden was completed for Bertram Parkinson.
 The grounds also boast a terrace, walled vegetable garden, croquet lawn, canals, woodland plantings, and a specimen of a mature Monkey Puzzle tree.